The best way to make your pyramid grow

 - Get a second job.

-- Try some odd and unusual ways to earn extra money.
+- Try some odd and unusual ways to bring in more cash.

-Between saving money and earning money, there are plenty of ways to come up with an extra $500 a month to put toward your debt pyramid and hit a $10,000 payoff for 2016.
+Between saving money and earning money, there are plenty of ways to come up with an extra $500 a month to put toward your debt pyramid and hit a $10,000 payoff over the course of a year.